 Wealth management fees will be calculated by the Advisor or its delegate and deducted from the Client account[s] at the Custodian.
-The amount due is calculated by applying the quarterly rate (annual rate divided by 4) based upon the market value of the average daily balance during the end of each calendar quarter.
+The amount due is calculated by applying the quarterly rate (annual rate divided by the number of days in the year multiplied by the number of days in the quarter) based upon the market value of the average daily balance during the end of each calendar quarter.
 Clients will be provided with a statement, at least quarterly, from the Custodian reflecting deduction of the investment advisory fee.
 Clients are urged to also review and compare the statement provided by the Advisor to the brokerage statement from the Custodian, as the Custodian does not perform a verification of fees.
 Clients provide written authorization permitting advisory fees to be deducted by Great Oak directly from their accounts held by the Custodian as part of the wealth management agreement and separate account forms provided by the Custodian.